 What is it called?
 Are Aspergers and Autism the same thing?

-The correct name is Asperger's Syndrome, but people are talking about it so much now that it's most often written Aspergers Syndrome or Aspergers for short.
+The correct name is Asperger's Syndrome, but people are talking about it so much now that it's most often written Aspergers Syndrome, Asperger Syndrome, or Aspergers for short.
 Nicknames include Aspergians and Aspies.

 Are Aspergers and Autism the same thing?
 No.

 Is Aspergers a type of Autism?
 Yes.

 Okay, here's the deal.
 Aspergers Syndrome is one of the types of Autism.
 But Autism is actually a spectrum--Autism Spectrum Disorder or ASD.

 There are people with severe Autism (the DSM 5* calls this Severity Level 3).
 There are people with high-functioning Autism (The DSM 5 calls this Severity Level 1).
 And there are people somewhere in the middle (Severity Level 2).